-A Live-in Aide may only reside in the unit with the approval of DHA.
+A Live-in Aide may only reside in the unit with the approval of RHA.
 Written verification will be required from a reliable, knowledgeable professional, such as a doctor, medical social worker, or medical professional.
 The verification provider must certify that a live-in aide is needed for the care of the family member who is elderly, near-elderly (50-61) or disabled.

-DHA will screen and qualify the live-in aide for eligibility under non-criminal background requirements and other factors for the PHA.
-A live-in aide must have the necessary skills to meet the needs of the individual requesting the reasonable accommodation.
+RHA will screen and qualify the live-in aide and the live-in aide must be eligible under non-criminal background requirements and must also have the necessary skills to meet the needs of the individual requesting the reasonable accommodation.

-DHA has the right to disapprove a request for a live-in aide based on the "Other Eligibility Criteria" described in this Chapter.
+RHA has the right to disapprove a request for a live-in aide based on the "Other Eligibility Criteria" described in this Chapter.